 Two image collage of cake in cake pans, before and after baking.

-This cake is best with a simple lemon buttercream or vegan cream cheese frosting.
+This vegan lemon cake is best with a simple lemon buttercream or vegan cream cheese frosting.
+For a touch of Summer, decorate the cake with my strawberry frosting.
+Or check out my small-batch vegan strawberry lemonade cake.

 Alternatively, you can make just 50% or 75% of the recipe (in just one cake pan) and top the cake with a simple lemon glaze.
 Check out my vegan olive oil cake recipe for a glaze recipe.